< Back to Employer Hub / Learner Hub

 Levy-paying employers:

-- Identify apprenticeship standards aligned to your business needs
+- Identify apprenticeship standards aligned to your business needs, including options for existing staff where appropriate

-- Choose an approved training provider and End-Point Assessment Organisation
+- Choose an approved training provider, such as Tend and End-Point Assessment Organisation

 - Add apprentices to your account so training payments can flow monthly

-- Monitor fund expiry dates and plan starts accordingly
+- Monitor fund expiry dates, as levy funds expire, and plan apprenticeship starts before that happens

 Making a transfer: